Italian Americans: Detroit

 The first ethnic Italian in Detroit was Alphonse Tonty (Italian name: Alfonso Tonti), a Frenchman with an Italian immigrant father.
 He was the second-in-command of Antoine de la Mothe Cadillac, who established Detroit in 1701.
 Tonti's child, born in 1703, was the first ethnic European child born in Detroit.
-Tonti became the commander of the Detroit fort after Cadillac left to return to France.

 In order to preserve the fur trade, the French administrators and the British administrators discouraged immigration, so the Italian population had slow growth.
 Growth in immigration increased after Detroit became a part of the United States and the Erie Canal had been constructed.
 Armando Delicato, author of Italians in Detroit, wrote that Italian immigration to Detroit "lagged behind other cities in the East".

 In 1904 the City of Detroit had 900 Italians.
 In Metro Detroit there were several thousand ethnic Italians by 1900.
 The concentrations of the population lived in Eastern Market and east of the area presently known as Greektown.
 Of those Italians in 1900 most originated from Genoa, Lombardy, and Sicily.
 Some Italians stayed in Detroit temporarily before traveling onwards to mines in northern Michigan.